 The following statement (or similar language) should be conveyed to students at the start of each term: “Appropriate classroom behavior is implicit in the Cedar Crest College Honor Code.
 Such behavior is defined and guided by complete protection for the rights of all students and faculty to a respectful classroom environment.
 That environment is free from distractions such as late arrivals, early departures, inappropriate conversations and any other behaviors that might disrupt instruction and/or compromise students’ access to their Cedar Crest College education.”

 Full-time traditional students, other than first-year students in their first semester, who are in good academic standing may register for courses at other institutions of the Lehigh Valley Association of Independent Colleges (LVAIC), provided those courses are not available to them at Cedar Crest.
 (Other LVAIC participating institutions are DeSales University, Lafayette College, Lehigh University, Moravian College and Muhlenberg College.)
 Traditional students will pay the comprehensive tuition to their home institution, but may be required to pay applicable fees to the host institution.
 Transportation is the student’s responsibility.
-Details and forms for cross-registration are available in the Registrar’s Office.

 Student teaching is not available through the LVAIC cross-registration policy.
 For more information regarding the LVAIC policy, contact the Registrar.